ivanovmg/approx/README.rst

 Quickstart
 ==========

-equator is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.
+approx is available on PyPI and can be installed with `pip <https://pip.pypa.io>`_.

 .. code-block:: console

-    $ pip install equator
+    $ pip install approx

-After installing equator you can use it like any other Python module.
+After installing approx you can use it like any other Python module.

 Here is a simple example:

 .. code-block:: python

-   from equator import equals
+   from approx import approx

    item1 = [
        {